shospodarets/shospodarets.github.io/_posts/2015-01-19-fetch_in_action.md

 Fetch API is available in Chrome 42+, Firefox 39+<br>
 and is <a href="https://status.modern.ie/fetchapi">under consideration for IE</a>.<br>
-With Fetch and Promise Polyfills it works wonderful in all browsers up-to IE9 (but IE9 doesn't support Cross-origin fetching, which works in others).<br>
+With Fetch and Promise Polyfills it works wonderfully in all browsers up-to IE9 (but IE9 doesn't support Cross-origin fetching, which works in others).<br>